Healy-Hyperspatial/stac-fastapi-duckdb/README.md

 # stac-fastapi-duckdb

-## Duckdb backend for the stac-fastapi project built on top of the [sfeos](https://github.com/stac-utils/stac-fastapi-elasticsearch-opensearch) core api library.
+## DuckDB backend for the stac-fastapi project built on top of the [sfeos](https://github.com/stac-utils/stac-fastapi-elasticsearch-opensearch) core api library.

+### This is a work in progress and is not functional yet.
+If you have any ideas related to this project please feel free to share.
+Please feel free to contribute as well.
+I am not 100% sure on how to proceed as I am new to DuckDB and this project will be different than stac-fastapi-pgstac or stac-fastapi-elasticsearch, becasue DuckDB is different.

 To install from PyPI (not implemented yet):